Back to blog

 Hi there,

-Sorry that we missed you and that you were not able to join our regularly scheduled life coaching session!
-In future please cancel 24 hours ahead so that we can free up the appointment in our scheduling software and reassign the booking to someone else.
-As a quick reminder, future missed sessions may incur a cost so please be careful in the future and let us know ahead of time.
+Sorry we missed you and that you could not join our regularly scheduled life coaching session.
+Please cancel 24 hours ahead in the future so we can free up the appointment in our scheduling software and reassign the booking to someone else.
+Future missed sessions may incur a cost, so please notify us ahead of time.

-We won't send over a coaching invoice for payment today, but next time this will have to be the action we take.
-We look forward to seeing you in future coaching sessions!
+We will not send a coaching invoice for payment today.
+However, next time this will be necessary.
+We look forward to seeing you in future coaching sessions.

 Best regards,